10 Common Issues Faced With Flat Roofs

 Blistering is a different phenomenon where bubbles form underneath the roof’s membrane.
 Blistering sometimes results in cracks, but unlike alligatoring, the cracks caused by blisters usually follow the blister’s length rather than forming a pattern.

 Shrinkage occurs on flat roofs made from membranes, such as SBS or Modified Bitumen (Styrene Butadiene Styrene).
 It causes seams to delaminate and pull apart, eventually creating openings on the roof’s surface.

 Though the durability of SBS makes it a popular choice in the construction of flat roofs, all SBS roofs can eventually experience some shrinkage.

 Perhaps the single most significant cause of premature roof failure is neglecting to perform routine maintenance.
 With a regular maintenance plan and commercial roof inspection, the above-mentioned flat roof issues can be preventable.

-If you have questions about the condition of your flat roof, or if you think it’s time to get your flat roof inspected, call the experts at MD Roofing & Sheet Metal.
-With over 25 years of experience in Edmonton roofing, we’ll be able to tell you exactly what’s going on and fix it in a timely fashion.
-Contact us today at (780) 439-7663 for your free quote.
+If you have questions about the condition of your flat roof, or if you think it’s time to get it inspected, call the experts at MD Roofing & Sheet Metal.
+With over 25 years of experience in Edmonton roofing, we’ll be able to tell you exactly what’s going on and fix it quickly.
+Contact us at (780) 439-7663 for your free quote.